Skip to main content

 Founder & Editor-in-Chief

 I started my first educational content company over 15 years ago.
-After spending my career building products that help people learn, I founded FluentFlash to bring together everything I've learned about effective study tools with the latest advances in spaced repetition research.
-Every piece of content on this site reflects the standards I've developed over two decades in EdTech.
+After spending my career building products that help people learn, I founded FluentFlash to bring together everything I have learned about effective study tools with the latest advances in spaced repetition research.
+Every piece of content on this site reflects the standards I have developed over two decades in EdTech.

 Our Expert Network